danielwellman/hexagonal_kata_nodejs/README.md

 ## To Dos

-- Implement an SMTP mail client adapter or decide (and document) why not...
-- Implement a 'main' in `index.js` to show production use/wiring of the application
 - Draw a picture of the ports and adapters and name them
 - Brief overview in this README
 - Fix any TODOs?